logicaldami/engrshege/README.md

 ### :man_technologist: `About Me`

-I am a value-oriented Mobile Developer with an ever-learning spirit. <br>
+I am a value-oriented Mobile App Developer with an ever-learning spirit. <br>

 :zap: I specialize in turning ideas into reality through strategic thinking—covering sketches, design, and development—to create mobile applications (Android and iOS) that engage users and support business growth.